 The battery packs used as the rechargeable electrical storage system (RESS) in electric vehicles (EVs), hybrid electric vehicles (HEVs), and plug-in hybrid electric vehicles (PHEVs) are large and complex.
 Controlled release of the battery's energy provides useful electrical power in the form of current and voltage.
-Uncontrolled release of this energy can result in dangerous situations such as the release of toxic materials (e.g., smoke), fire, high-pressure events (i.e., explosions), or any combination thereof.
+Uncontrolled release of this energy can result in dangerous situations such as release of toxic materials (i.e. smoke), fire, high pressure events (i.e. explosions), or any combination thereof.

-Severe physical abuse, such as crushing, puncturing, or burning, can cause uncontrolled energy releases, but mechanical safety systems and proper physical design can mitigate this.
-However, shorted cells, abnormally high discharge rate, excessive heat buildup, overcharging, or constant recharging can also cause this which can weaken the battery.
+Uncontrolled energy releases can be caused by severe physical abuse, such as crushing, puncturing or burning, which can be mitigated by mechanical safety systems and proper physical design.
+However, they can also be caused by shorted cells, abnormally high discharge rate, excessive heat buildup, overcharging, or constant recharging, which can weaken the battery.
 These causes are best prevented by a properly designed and validated electronic safety and monitoring system, better known as a battery management system (BMS).

-One of the significant validation and safety challenges to be tackled in modern EVs, HEVs, and PHEVs concerns the effective testing of the battery pack itself and the battery management systems (BMS) - the complex electronic system that manages the performance and safety of the battery pack and the high levels of electrical energy stored within.
-In the sections below, I will describe both the battery pack and the BMS in greater detail.
+One of the major validation and safety challenges to be tackled in modern EVs, HEVs, and PHEVs concerns the effective testing of the Battery Pack itself and the Battery Management Systems (BMS) - the complex electronic system that manages the performance and safety of the battery pack and the high levels of electrical energy stored within.
+In the sections below we will describe both the battery pack and the BMS in greater detail.